OMAS-IIIF/oldaplib/docs/introduction.md

 information about this serialization format see also the [W3C-article](https://www.w3.org/TR/2023/WD-rdf12-trig-20231104/).

-The TRIG-format requires, that URI's are enclosed in `<`, `>` brackets.
+The TRIG-format requires URI's to be enclosed in `<`, `>` brackets.
 For a RDF statement/triple, the following rules
 apply:

 #### Subject